QuTech-Delft/OpenQL/docs/quantum_gate.rst

 - directives; these gates execute neither in quantum nor in classical hardware; these look like gates but don't influence execution, e.g. the display gate

-Quantum gates can be subdivided in several ways from the number of operands they take; this becomes relevant when gates are mapped on the quantum computing platform:

-- one-qubit gates; quantum gates operating on one qubit

-- two-qubit gates; quantum gates operating on two qubits;
-  these are the main objective in mapping since two-qubit gates require their qubit operands to be connected in the hardware

-- multi-qubit gates; quantum gates operating (implicitly or explicitly) on more than two qubits;
-  these must be decomposed to one-qubit and two-qubit gates because more-qubit primitive gates are not supported by the quantum platform

 Quantum gates can also be subdivided seen from the state of a qubit:

 - preparation gates; (usually one-qubit) gates taking qubits in an undefined state and bringing them in a particular defined state